The Golden Ratio (album)

-The Golden Ratio is the fifth studio album by Swedish pop music group Ace of Base.
-It was recorded in early 2009 through mid-2010.
-It is the only album to feature two new vocalists: Clara Hagman and Julia Williamson.
+The Golden Ratio is the fifth studio album by Swedish pop group Ace of Base.
+It was released on 24 September 2010 through Universal Music Group.
+Recorded from early 2009 through mid-2010, it is the only album to feature two new vocalists: Clara Hagman and Julia Williamson.
 Production on this album initially began with former band member and lead vocalist Jenny Berggren, but the resulting sessions were shelved.

-The Golden Ratio marks the band's first album of completely new material since their 2002 album, Da Capo.
+The Golden Ratio marks the band's first album of completely new material since 2002's Da Capo.
 The album entered the German album charts at number 20 and at number 100 in Switzerland.